pybamm-team/PyBaMM/INSTALL-LINUX.md

 This is required in order to use `scikits.odes`.
 As a consequence, after installation you should restart your virtual environment.

-If you wish to install the scikits.odes outside of a virtual environment, your `.bashrc` will be modified instead.
+If you wish to install `scikits.odes` outside of a virtual environment, your `.bashrc` will be modified instead.
 After installation you should therefore run
 ```bash
 source ~/.bashrc